 - People were positive about the care they received and told us staff were caring.
-One person said, "The staff are really lovely and always very smiley.
-They just want everyone to be happy and do their best to care for us all".
-A relative told us, "I would give the staff 11 out of 10, it's a great place to be and the staff are genuinely caring.
-They not only care for [person] but they show an interest in me and my wellbeing too". - Records clearly showed that people's views and needs were considered, in particular what was important to people had been identified and staff demonstrated through talking with us that they knew people well. - The service anticipated people's needs and recognised distress and discomfort at the earliest stage.
+Relatives told us people were treated and supported well. - Records clearly showed that people's views and needs were considered, in particular what was important to people had been identified and staff demonstrated through talking with us that they knew people well. - The service anticipated people's needs and recognised distress and discomfort at the earliest stage.
 We saw staff offered sensitive and respectful support and care.
-For example, we saw that a person was becoming anxious, a member of staff noticed this and spent some time with them chatting, as a result the person became settled.
+For example, one person had a minor fall staff were quick to respond and ensured the person was cared for appropriately and sensitively.